17 old wives’ tales about pregnancy, birth, and breastfeeding

 1. Baby’s heart rate during pregnancy indicates its sex.

 So many old wives’ tales center on predicting a baby’s gender.
 One that seems based on science is the belief that baby girls have faster heart rates than baby boys.
-The belief states that a heartbeat over 140 beats per minute (bpm) means you’re having a girl, while under 140 bpm indicates you’re having a boy.
+The belief states that a heartbeat over 140 beats per minute (bpm) means you’re having a girl, while under 140 beats per minute indicates you’re having a boy.
 (You’re supposed to wait until after the first trimester, as many baby boys will have a higher heart rate early on.)
 While one 1993 study proved this method could predict the sex accurately for 91 percent of boys and 74 percent of girls, later studies disagree, sending this one to the myths category.

 2. Heartburn while pregnant?
 Your baby will have a lot of hair.